Dixon Surname Meaning, History & Origin

 Dickson and Dixon are patronyms (“sons of”) of Dick, a pet form of Richard – one of the most popular names in England during the 11th and 12th centuries.
 Dickson is the spelling that has endured in Scotland.
 The surname became Dixon in England and that is now the more common form of the name.

-Dixon Resources on
+Dixon Surname Resources on The Internet

 - The Dickson/Dixon One Name Study

 Dickson/Dixon history and genealogy.